tim-puhlfuerss/tim-puhlfuerss.github.io/pages/02_knowledge-base.md

 permalink: /knowledge-base/
 ---

-Explore this page for insights into the lessons I learned as a researcher and software developer.
+Explore this page for insights into the lessons I have learned as a researcher and software developer.

 ## LLM Knowledge Base

-The world of large language models (LLMs) is changing rapidly.
-[Here](https://github.com/tim-puhlfuerss/LLM-Knowledge-Base){:target="_blank"} is some help keeping track.
+The landscape of large language models (LLMs) is evolving rapidly.
+To help you navigate this dynamic field, I have compiled valuable resources and information that I update regularly.
+You can find this compilation [here](https://github.com/tim-puhlfuerss/LLM-Knowledge-Base){:target="_blank"}.

+## How to Publish Research Software

+Publishing (research) software is a complex task, often filled with uncertainties about the correctness and completeness of the published information.
+To streamline the publication process and alleviate some challenges, I provide a detailed guide.
+This resource provides step-by-step instructions and best practices to ensure your research software is published correctly and efficiently.
+You can access this guide [here](https://github.com/tim-puhlfuerss/Publish-Research-Software).